simondiep/quiplash-js/README.md

 A creative word-smithing party game for 3-8 players.
 A recreation of the Jackbox game Quiplash, using javascript.

+Playable in the same room or remotely via screensharing.

 ![demo preview](./preview.png?raw=true)

 ## How to Play

 - Host starts a new game at https://quiplashjs.herokuapp.com/create
+  - If players are remote, screen share this screen
 - Players join game at https://quiplashjs.herokuapp.com (recommended to use a mobile device)
 - Host starts the game
 - Players receive two prompts to answer (Be as silly as possible)